-How do the traditionally itinerant group of Travellers fit into Irish society?
+How do the Travellers fit into Irish society?

 'Discovery' looks at the plight of Travellers in Ireland.
 The programme visits two campsites to see how their communities live.

 These are Irish families, Irish faces.
 Maybe the purist Irish that there are.